Art Hanging Handyman in Ahwatukee, AZ, Why It Matters More Than You'd Think

 How much does it cost to hang art?

-It depends on complexity.
-A single frame might run you $75 to $125 in labor.
-A gallery wall with 5-7 pieces typically costs between $200 and $350.
-We give you a straightforward estimate before we start, no hidden fees.
+Depends on complexity.
+A single frame runs $75 to $125 in labor.
+A gallery wall with 5 to 7 pieces typically costs between $200 and $350.
+We give you a straightforward estimate before we start with no hidden fees.

 Can you hang art on stucco?

 Yes, but it requires masonry anchors and a carbide-tipped drill bit.
-It's doable — we do it regularly — but it's not the same as hanging on drywall.
-If you try it yourself with regular drywall anchors, you'll see the difference pretty quick.
+It's doable.
+We do it regularly.
+But it's not the same as hanging on drywall.
+Try it yourself with regular drywall anchors and you'll see the difference quickly.

 What if I want to rearrange later?

-We can help with that too.
-If you want to move a piece or change a gallery wall layout, we'll handle the new holes, patch the old ones, and set everything up again.
+We handle that too.
+Want to move a piece or change a gallery wall layout?
+We'll drill new holes, patch the old ones, and set everything up again.
 It's part of the service.

 Ready to Get Your Art Hung Right?